Aflah-Dev/Haramaya-Pharma/README.md

-# 🏥 Haramaya Pharma Management System
+# 🏥 Haramaya Pharmacy Management System

 A comprehensive, **mobile-responsive** pharmacy management system built with PHP and MySQL.
 Designed for modern pharmacies with complete inventory management, point of sale, and administrative features.